 Now, before we begin, let me clarify that this instructable is for creating an Internet Bridge Connection for gamers with Windows Vista and Windows 7 operating systems on a laptop.
 I'm not sure if it'll work on a regular PC, but it wouldn't hurt to try it.
 If you're still using Windows XP, I suggest hopping over to walamoonbeam's instructable, where he offers the same, basic principle, starting from the beginning.

-Walamoonbeam has also added instructions on how to use a Mac as a wireless adapter.
+Edit: Walamoonbeam has also added instructions on how to use a Mac as a wireless adapter.

 Before diving into this instructable, make sure your XBox360 is connected to your laptop via ethernet cable and your Xbox is on.

 Here we go....

 Teachers!
 Did you use this instructable in your classroom?